How to Survive Long Flights in Economy

 I also carry on a pair of cashmere socks if my feet get cold (common for window seat aficionados like myself) to top off those compression socks.
 For guys, this totally luxe pair from Barneys New York would do just fine.

-I purchase the largest bottle of water available before boarding the flight, and will usually have it refilled by the flight attendants during the flight.
+I used to purchase the largest bottle of water available before boarding the flight.
+Now, I carry on a bkr bottle.
+I’ll fill it once after getting through security, and will usually have it refilled at least once by the flight attendants during the flight.

 Because listen up: Hydration is everything.